RightsDocketRightsDocket

 Shield

 Tamper-Evident Records.
 Export a cryptographically signed Rights Receipt with public verification links.
-Hand buyers an evidence-backed record that gives reviewers a clear place to start.
+Hand buyers a record that shows what was documented and what still needs human or legal review.

 WHAT WE MONITOR